vishal-1344/lisa/README.md

 ## 1. Overview

-**Latent Invariant Space Adaptation (LISA)** is a symbiotic control architecture designed for high-dimensional, non-stationary environments.
+**Latent Invariant Space Adaptation** is a symbiotic control architecture designed for high-dimensional, non-stationary environments.
 The framework defines neural inference as a trajectory evolving through a high-dimensional latent state space $z_k \in \mathbb{R}^n$.
 By integrating fast-scale geometric auditing with event-triggered discrete-time control barrier projections, LISA learns the embodied perception of evolving invariants.
 This framework transforms foundation models into homeostatic dynamical systems, enabling autonomous stabilization in high-stakes environments where state transitions are irreversible.

 The architecture treats the base model and the regulatory layer as a single, co-dependent dynamical system.
 Operating entirely above the task loss, LISA executes fast-scale geometric audits via Koopman embeddings to quantify structural momentum.
 It continuously regulates the latent representation through low-rank interventions to maintain geometric homeostasis prior to action execution.